plone/training/ide.rst

 The capability of performing a full text search through the complete Plone code is invaluable.
 Thanks to omelette, an SSD and plenty of RAM you can search through the complete Plone-code in 3 seconds.

-Some Packages that are recommmended when using Sublime
+Some Packages that are recommended when using Sublime Text 3

 * SublimeCodeIntel (Goto Definition)
 * BracketHighlighter
 * GitGutter
 * FileDiffs
+* SublimeLinter with SublimeLinter-flake8 ...
 * INI (syntax for ini-Files)
 * SideBarEnhancements
 * MacTerminal
 * SyncedSideBar